Skip to Main Content

 • Dwelling coverage: A homeowners insurance policy covers the structure of your home and any other attached buildings, like a garage or porch.

-• Other structures coverage: This covers other structures you may have on your property, such as a detached shed or a fence.
+• Other structures coverage: This portion covers various structures on your property, such as a detached shed, garage or fence.

 • Personal property coverage: This section of your HO-3 policy will provide coverage if your personal property, like clothing or furniture, is destroyed by a covered peril.